 You can make a gift through a tax-advantaged structure such as a charitable lead trust or charitable remainder trust.
 Your tax preparer or estate planner can advise you on these options.

 You can designate a gift to the society through a donor-advised fund, where you make a contribution to the fund and immediately realize the tax deduction, then direct gifts to charities from the fund over time.
-Such funds are easily set-up through many foundations and brokerage firms.
-Horizons Foundation is a great place to establish a donor-advised fund.
+Such funds are easily set up through many foundations and brokerage firms.

 For More Information